Warehouse Space in Columbus, Ohio: 13 Actionable Steps to Find, Lease & Organize Your Next Hub Wednesday, December 06, 2017

 LawDepot™ explains a sublease as, “… a legally binding contract made between a tenant and a new tenant… The sublease gives the subtenant the right to share or to take over the rented premises from the first tenant.”

 It may not be ideal to “piggy-back” warehouse for rent from another tenant, but it could be the best direction when there’s limited availability.
 Don’t make a rash decision, though.
 Conduct due diligence on both the tenant you’re subleasing from, as well as the landlord.

 In an ideal situation, you’d like to have your own warehouse space in Columbus, Ohio, but sometimes it is better to take advantage of the right opportunity.
 That’s why there are third-party logistics providers, who will not only help you with warehousing but with transportation and operations, as well.

 If you’ve made it past the first step, congratulations!
-With demand for warehouse space for rent outpacing supply, you should consider yourself the lucky one.
-Nonetheless, leasing your space can be an equally challenging process.
+With demand for warehouse space for rent or lease outpacing supply, you should consider yourself the lucky one.
+Nonetheless, leasing industrial space can be an equally challenging process.

 Unlike leases for residential property, a commercial property for lease does not necessarily have a standard format.
 As such, you may need to work intensively with your landlord to create a lease that meets all of your specifications.

 Also, feel free to request a pro forma lease agreement.
 This document will include all of the standard language and terms of the landlord’s agreement, which will better prepare you for any future negotiations.

 Below are some other aspects of the commercial lease and leasing process you should consider for your new warehouse space in Columbus, Ohio: